 The "Anti-Corruption Program in PZU and PZU Życie" introduces mandatory, regular and periodic corruption risk assessments.
-It includes, among other things, corruption risk self-assessment questionnaires conducted among employees, registered notifications of irregularities in specific areas, results and educational solutions encompassing the definitions of unwanted behavior and examples of corruption factors.
+It includes, among other things, corruption risk self-assessment questionnaires conducted among employees, registered notifications of irregularities in specific areas, results the definitions of unwanted behavior and examples of corruption factors.